Hermes: A Multi-Scale Spatial-Temporal Hypergraph Network for Stock Time Series Forecasting: Methodology

 \subsection{Optimization Objectives}

-Following StockMixer~\citep{StockMixer}, we use the return ratio of a stock as the groundtruth.
-We use a combination of a pointwise regression and pairwise ranking-aware loss to minimize the MSE between the predicted and actual 1-day return ratios, while maintaining the relative order of top-ranked stocks with higher expected return for investment as follows.
+Following StockMixer~\cite{StockMixer}, We use the 1-day return ratio of a stock as the ground-truth rather than the normalized price used in previous work using a combination of a pointwise regression and pairwise ranking-aware loss to minimize the MSE between the predicted and actual return ratios while maintaining the relative order of top ranked stocks with higher expected return for investment as:

-where $\hat{r}^t$ and ${r}^t$ are the predicted and actual ranking scores, respectively, and $\alpha$ is a weight parameter.
+where $\hat{r}^t$ and ${r}^t$ are the predicted and actual ranking scores, respectively, and $\alpha$ is a weighting parameter.